riyasalmoe/ultimate-product-catalogue/readme.txt

 1. Upload the `ultimate-product-catalogue` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Place "[product-catalogue id='X']" on the page where you want your catalogue to display, where X is the ID of the catalogue to display
+3. Place "[product-catalogue id='X']" on the page where you want your catalog to display, where X is the ID of the catalog to display
-4. *The page that displays the product catalogue needs to be a full-width type page for the catalogue to display correctly*
+4. *The page that displays the product catalog needs to be a full-width type page for the catalog to display correctly*

 --------------------------------------------------------------

 To get started using the plugin, you can:
 - Go to the "Products" tab in the Ultimate Product Catalogue Plugin (UPCP) admin menu, add products one at a time or by uploading a spreadsheet
 - Create categories in the "Categories" tab, then create sub-categories in the "Sub-Categories" tab and assign your sub-categories to the correct category
-- Create a catalogue in the "Catalogues" tab, then add products, categories, or sub-categories to that catalogue
+- Create a catalog in the "Catalogues" tab, then add products, categories, or sub-categories to that catalog
 - Add additional images to a product by clicking on it and then adding them from the "Product Details" screen
 - Create tags in the "Tags" tab, then assign as many tags as necessary to each product from the "Product Details" screen
-- Re-order your catalogues by dragging and dropping items in the "Catalogue Details" screen
+- Re-order your catalogs by dragging and dropping items in the "Catalog Details" screen

 == Frequently Asked Questions ==

-= How do I display my catalogue?
-If I have more than one catalogue, what do I do? =
+= How do I display my catalog?
+If I have more than one catalog, what do I do? =

-Put this shortcode on whatever page you’re trying to put the catalogue on: ‘[product-catalogue id=’X’]’ and replace the ‘X’ with the ID of your catalogue.
-This can be found by clicking on your catalogue, the catalogue ID  is beside the catalogue name on the catalogue’s details page.
+Put this shortcode on whatever page you’re trying to put the catalog on: ‘[product-catalogue id=’X’]’ and replace the ‘X’ with the ID of your catalog.
+This can be found by clicking on your catalog, the catalog ID  is beside the catalog name on the catalog’s details page.
 You can also copy the shortcode directly from the “Catalogues” page.

-To display one of your catalogues use the corresponding attribute ‘id='X'’ in the product-catalogue shortcode to specify that catalogue, where 'X' is replaced with the catalogue ID.
+To display one of your catalogu use the corresponding attribute ‘id='X'’ in the product-catalogue shortcode to specify that catalog, where 'X' is replaced with the catalog ID.

 = Can my products be in more than one category or sub-category? =